pauljacob/DSCapstone1/README.md

 Our objective was to determine whether to place a bet on an NBA game or not.
 The ramifications in attempting to answer this question led us to decide between the following models:

-1. Build a regression model for predicting spread.
+1. Build a regression model for predicting score difference.
 Then build a simple policy for betting on NBA games (to return accuracy and ROI).

 2. Build a classification model for predicting winning and losing bets.